Backstage, c. 1976. T-shirt from “Calder’s Universe” at the Whitney Museum of American Art

 In 1997 he became a contributing writer at Fortune, where he broadened his focus from Hollywood to the global media conglomerates that dominated it—News Corp., Walt Disney, Time Warner, Sony, Viacom, and Universal—and the often ego-driven moguls who controlled them.
 Two years later he joined Wired as a contributing editor and over the next decade covered such stories as Samsung and the rise of the South Korean techno-state, the posthumous career of Philip K. Dick in Hollywood, and the making of James Cameron’s Avatar.
 When he realized as a result of this reporting that digital technology was changing the way we tell stories — that it was making them nonlinear, participatory and immersive — he left Wired to write The Art of Immersion.

 Frank’s essays and reporting have also appeared in The New York Times Book Review and The New York Times Magazine, the Los Angeles Times, The Atlantic, New York, The New Yorker online, Rolling Stone, strategy+business, Travel+Leisure (where he was a contributing editor in the late ’90s) and Vanity Fair.
 In addition to his speaking, consulting and academic work, he currently contributes to The New York Times, The Wall Street Journal and other publications.
 In 2022 he became a trustee of the Martha Diamond Trust, dedicated to furthering the legacy of the New York painter Martha Diamond.
-He lives in the East Village of Manhattan and travels as widely as possible. ♦
+He lives in the East Village of Manhattan and travels widely. ♦